Army APFT Standards: What You Need to Know to Pass the Test

 For men, the APFT standards vary by age group.

-These numbers represent the minimum requirements for the 17-21 age group.
+These figures indicate the minimum requirements for the 17-21 age group, with adjustments made as age increases.

 Where can I find the most current APFT score chart in PDF format?

-Many military-focused websites also offer downloadable PDF versions of the APFT score charts.
+Many military-oriented websites also provide downloadable PDF versions of the APFT score charts.

 What are the minimum requirements to pass the 2-mile run in the APFT?

-The minimum passing time for the 2-mile run varies based on age and gender.
+The minimum passing duration for the 2-mile run fluctuates based on age and gender.

-As you get older, these times increase slightly.
+As you age, these times will gradually increase.

-Always check the most current standards, as they can be updated periodically.
+Always check the latest standards, as updates can occur periodically.